 - Learn about proper hygiene, cross contamination, cold and hot food safety, foodborne pathogens, and best practices to prevent foodborne illness.

 - Food Manager Training & ANSI Certification - $99.00

-- Use the 2-hour rule.
 Bacteria will creep up on you if you let foods sit out too long.
-Don’t leave perishable goodies out of the fridge for more than two hours (1 hour in temperatures above 90°F).
+Don’t leave perishable goodies, such as meat, poultry, eggs and casseroles in the temperature “Danger Zone” (between 40°F and 140°F) over 2 hours; 1 hour in temperatures above 90°F.